 - Stunning profile

-- Intriguing new inline-6 engine
+- Smooth and powerful new inline-6 engines

 - Gorgeous interior

 - Still tight inside compared to an E-Class

 - Price skyrockets with options

 Look beyond the evolutionary looks; the 2019 Mercedes-Benz CLS-Class has one heck of a hybrid powertrain.

 The 2019 Mercedes-Benz CLS-Class may carry over its predecessors' trademark style, but it's what's underhood that makes it really stand out.
 For the first time, the CLS-Class is a hybrid (though a mild one) tuned both for performance and efficiency.